-It was created by Guido van Rossum as a successor to another language (called ABC) between 1985 and 1990, and is currently used on a large array of domains, like web development, as a scripting language for other applications and to build actual applications.
+It was created by Guido van Rossum as a successor to another language (called ABC) between 1985 and 1990, and is currently used on a large array of domains like web development, desktop applications, data science, DevOps, and automation/productivity.

 Python is developed under an OSI-approved open source license, making it freely usable and distributable, even for commercial use.
 Python's license is administered by the Python Software Foundation.